Shine Heroes

 The project:

-Ultimately, fictional photography was far more effective in transforming discriminatory attitudes than documenting reality.
+Ultimately, fictional constructed photography was far more effective to the group in transforming the discriminatory attitudes than documenting the surface of their own reality.

 Social methodology: